json-api/json-api/source/write.md

 response to a JSON API `GET` request.

-If the server is using the URL-based JSON API, it **MUST** include a `url` key in the attributes section that is the server location of the newly created document.
+If the server is using the URL-based JSON API, it **MUST** include a `href` key in the attributes section that is the server location of the newly created document.

 ```text